We’re gearing up for Take 36 2023 on a new weekend this year, March 24 – 26, registrations open now!Register Now

 How long do we have to make our film?

 36 hours.
-Your film MUST be submitted by the 36-hour cutoff (not a second later) or you will be disqualified.
-You may submit it digitally or drop it off at our dropoff point.
+Your film MUST be submitted to our dropoff point by the 36-hour cutoff (not a second later) or you will be disqualified.

 What kind of film should we make?